marcuskwanth/Virtual-Academic-Advisor-with-RAG/readme.md

 # Virtual Academic Advisor Chatbot
 Author: Marcus Kwan
 Type: FYP, private repository
+Number of retrieve docs in each process = 3

 ## PROGRESS HISTORY
+2025-12-15 (1):
+- Added Sub-query Implementation.
+(But it takeas too long to execute!)

+2025-12-10 (1):
+- Updated LLM Prompt (more specific on not saying 'context')
+- Added RAG-Fusion Implementation.
+- Added Step-back Implementation.

 2025-11-07 (1):
 - Fixed the Chroma operation that overrides documents (by adding extra ID digits for now).